Ima Robot

-Ima Robot is an American band based in Los Angeles, California, United States, that formed in the late 1990s.
+Ima Robot is an American band based in Los Angeles, California, that formed in the late 1990s.
 They have released several albums, EPs, and singles, most notably Ima Robot in 2003, Search and Destroy and Monument to the Masses in 2006, and Another Man's Treasure in 2010.
-The band's song, "Greenback Boogie", a B-side to Another Man's Treasure, is the main theme song of the USA Network legal drama series Suits.
+The band's song "Greenback Boogie", a B-side to Another Man's Treasure, was the main theme song of the USA Network legal drama series Suits (2011–2019).

 History

 In the 1990s, singer/rapper Alex Ebert and guitarist Tim "Timmy the Terror" Anderson worked together under various names including 13's Lucky, The Window Club, and Eiffel Tower Window Masters before deciding on the band name Ima Robot.
-The phrase "Ima Robot" came from an inside joke between members of the band, which Ebert has stated "was something that we thought was really, really, really, really funny, and I can't, for the life of me, remember why" In 1997, the duo recruited keyboardist/bassist Oliver "Oligee" Goldstein.
+The phrase "Ima Robot" came from an inside joke between members of the band, which Ebert has stated "was something that we thought was really, really, really, really funny, and I can't, for the life of me, remember why."
+In 1997, the duo recruited keyboardist/bassist Oliver "Oligee" Goldstein.
 The trio would perform with various frequently changing members until they recruited drummer Rich Lambert in December 2000 and bassist Justin Meldal-Johnsen in November 2001.
-The band recorded numerous untitled demo CDs through the late 90's and early 2000's.
+The band recorded numerous untitled demo CDs through the late 90s and early 2000s.

 Signing with Virgin Records

-In mid/late 2002, Ima Robot was signed to Virgin Records.
-As Ebert described, the first thing Virgin Chairman/CEO said about the band: "The first thing Matt Serletic said was that seeing us was like seeing the Ramones for the first time, and that he felt this kind of energy that we needed to capture and not try to gloss and glean over."
+In mid- to late-2002, Ima Robot was signed to Virgin Records.
+As Ebert described, the first thing Virgin Records Chairman/CEO said about the band: "The first thing Matt Serletic said was that seeing us was like seeing the Ramones for the first time, and that he felt this kind of energy that we needed to capture and not try to gloss and glean over."
 Lambert was let go the day after the band was signed and was replaced by studio drummer Joey Waronker.